Awards & Bursaries

 - Lone parents

-- Each bursary will be in the amount of €5,000 per annum
+- Each bursary will be in the amount of €5,000 per annum.
+This applies to both full and part-time students.

-- Students are not entitled to receive the 1916 Bursary in conjunction with any other bursary or scholarship, regardless of the value of such bursary or scholarship
+- Awardees are not entitled to receive the 1916 Bursary in conjunction with any other bursary or scholarship, regardless of the value of such bursary or scholarship.

-- Students will be entitled to hold the 1916 Bursary and the (SUSI) student grant simultaneously, where they meet the eligibility conditions of the student grant scheme
+- Awardees will be entitled to hold the 1916 Bursary and the (SUSI) student grant simultaneously, where they meet the eligibility conditions of the student grant scheme.

 Procedure for assessment of applications:

-- Shortlisted applicants in each entry pathway group, with the exception of HEAR, will subsequently be scored on the following: A) Socio-economic group (B) Area profile
+- Shortlisted applicants in each entry pathway group will subsequently be scored on the following:

 - Scholarships & Bursaries